Nexfinity/Nexfinity-Translations/README.md

 3. If you encounter any placeholders like {0}, {1}, etc, keep them in the string.
-These are automatically replaced in the bot with text so `Requested by {0}#{1}` when used in the bot will be replaced with like `Requested by MrCake#1337`
+These are automatically replaced in the bot with text so `Requested by {0}#{1}` when used in the bot will be replaced with like `Requested by MrCake#1337`.
+For the website strings :data, :data2 and :name are also common placeholders.
 4. If you need more context/info about how/where a string is used to provide an accurate translation, you can create a discussion or issue here on GitHub or you can join our [Discord](https://discord.gg/Y3VdQAD) and a reviewer will provide further info/screenshots.
-5. Do not translation the string identifiers, these act as unique identifiers for the strings.
+5. Do not translate the string identifiers, these act as unique identifiers for the strings.
 (Bot string identifiers are on the line above the string and Website identifiers are to the left of the string)
 6. Do not translate commands.
 Cakey Bot only accepts base commands in English.